nihr43/centos-7-amd64-autoinst/README.md

 yum install genisoimage isomd5sum syslinux wget
 ```

 We also need a kickstart to start from.
 This is mine.
-It destroys all disks, installs to the first disk, enables the first ethernet interface, and enables sshd.
+It destroys all disks, installs to the first disk, enables eth0 (if your network interface is named differently, you will need to change this.  virtio corresponds with eth0), and enables sshd.
+The root password is random and unknown.
 You will want to replace the public ssh key with your own if you don't want me logging on!
 ```
 #version=DEVEL